radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/secure-data-connectors/deploy-sdc-client.md

 To deploy the secure data connector client on Docker, Docker must first be installed on the system.
 If you have not yet installed Docker, please visit the [Docker](https://docs.docker.com/get-docker) site and follow the instructions to download and install.

-Open the command line and run the following command to start the client, replacing "`access_token`" with the token copied from Env Ops Center:
+Open the command line and run the copied command from Env Ops Center to start the client:

 `docker run -e "ServerHubConfiguration_AgentToken=[access_token]" radiantone/sdc-client`

+If the client to be run on a network where proxy is setup, see the *Proxy Configuration for Docker* section in [run the secure data connector client under proxy network setup](deploy-sdc-client-in-proxy.md) guide.

 The `radiantone/sdc-client` is the latest image of the secure data connector client container located in the Radiant Logic Docker Hub repository.